The Tour des Puechs (by mountain-bike)

 - Arrival : Bédouès

-- Towns crossed : Bédouès-Cocurès, Florac Trois Rivières, Les Bondons, Ispagnac
+- Towns crossed : Bédouès-Cocurès, Florac Trois Rivières, Les Bondons, and Ispagnac

 No cycling off-track.
 You are strongly advised to wear a helmet.
 Do not forget your repair kit and a small set of tools.
 Please shut all gates and barriers after yourself.
 Slow down in farms and hamlets.